-Just because I have given you refuge and now you are bound to me by samaya.
+Just because I have given you refuge and now you are bound to me by Samaya.
 Definitely not.
-Refuge is not samaya.
-Samaya is not a dark spell casted on you.
-We are followers of Buddha's teaching, we are not followers of a cult.
-While we always blame that this is a Dark Age full of teachers with impure motivation, let's check our own motivation as followers, whether we are seeking a path of liberation for the benefit of others, or we are just roaming around and hanging out in a fan group.
-As the Buddha says so many times in different teachings, "My teaching is a means of practice, not something to hold onto or worship."
+The refuge is not Samaya.
+Samaya is not a dark spell cast on you.
+We are followers of Buddha’s teaching, we are not followers of a cult.
+While we always blame that this is a Dark Age full of teachers with impure motivation, let’s check our own motivation as followers, whether we are seeking a path of liberation for the benefit of others, or we are just roaming around and hanging out in a fan group.
+As the Buddha says so many times in different teachings, “My teaching is a means of practice, not something to hold onto or worship.

 Once again, I urge everyone, including my own students and disciples, to investigate your teachers, their teachings and their actions.
 An authentic teacher would not be afraid to be tested.
 Return to the basic principles taught by the Buddha.
 The Buddha gave us the 5 refuge precepts so that we do not harm others and then he gave the Mahayana Bodhicitta precepts so that we would protect and help others.
 We should at least be practising these two levels of precepts well.
 At least we should have this motivation of not harming and of helping others, this is the least we can do if we call ourselves Buddhist practitioners and if we genuinely want to be good human beings.